Thought Leadership

 LM_Benefits

 ML can be applied in several areas of the overall payment process to prevent fraud.
 It allows clients' account information to remain safe and lowers overall costs incurred, such as the time operators spend in call centers trying to help clients mitigate the consequences of scams.
-Beyond cost and resource savings, benefits of ML include:
+Beyond cost and resource savings, the benefits of ML include:

 Improved data credibility assessment